-The main achievements in this programme during the period 1 January to 30 June 2019 have been:
+The main achievements in this programme during the period 1 July to 30 September 2019 have been:

-- Engagement with forestry companies to develop partnerships in specific work streams; - Commencement of technical project planning and establishing project teams and work plans; - Communication of the proposed projects to manufacturing partners - Commencement of Objective 2 Human Factors of Automation - Promotion of the programme at two major industry conferences.
+- Governance, management and project monitoring systems have been established, including Work Plans for all early stage projects. - Continued engagement with forestry companies to develop partnerships in specific work streams; - Commencement of technical project planning and establishing project teams and work plans; - Communication of the proposed projects to manufacturing partners - Commencement of Objective 2 Human Factors of Automation - Promotion of the programme at Forest Growers Conference, 15-16 October 2019 in Wellington.